HaykChilingaryan/CS35L-Team-Project/README.md

 ### Frontend

-After the installation of neccessary packages the frontend will run on port localhost:3000
+After the installation of neccessary packages, the frontend will run on port localhost:3000

 ```
 cd CS35L-Team-Project